 But writing about microaggressions might change.
 For instance, in an office is the gay character always excluded?
 Is the trans character deadnamed at the bookstore?

 When we write stories with homophobic content, we need to do it sensitively.
-That might not mean changing the language: if the character will use offensive language, we should have them use it.
+That might not mean changing the language: if the character would use offensive language, we should have them use it.
 If we are going to have a physical assault, we should write it.

 But by writing sensitively, we should as ourselves: